nu11ptr/flexstr/README.md

 that is optimized for those use cases, while retaining the usage simplicity of `String`.

-This type is not inherently "better" than `String`, however, but different.
+This type is not inherently "better" than `String`, but different.
 It is a higher level type, that can at times mean higher overhead.
 It really depends on the use case.